manastech/crystaleth/README.md

+## Requiriements

+A recent version of [Crystal](https://crystal-lang.org/install) and [Rust](https://www.rust-lang.org/tools/install).

 ## Building

-Instruction for building crystal project and rust library
+Instruction for building crystal project and the `verke_crypto` rust library it depends on.

 ```sh
 $ (cd verkle_crypto; cargo build --release)